monarchwadia/folkwise.io/src/posts/2022-05-12-we-are-still-a-very-new-profession.md

 ---
 title: "We're still a very new profession."
 date: 2022-05-12
-excerpt: "It would be wise to consider that we barely know what we're doing.
-Maybe we should take a page out of other professionals' books."
+excerpt: "We often forget how incredibly *new* software engineering is, and that we would benefit greatly from learning from other fields."
 ---

-Software engineers may have had an outsized impact on the world.
-But we forget how incredibly *new* software engineering is.
+We often forget how incredibly *new* software engineering is, and that we would benefit greatly from learning from other fields.

+I recently met an aspiring junior dev who had been in the US Army for 10 years.
+You better believe they'll be bringing ***very smart, transferable ideas*** to our industry.
+We're lucky they're interested in software engineering.

+This is one of the reasons why I'm excited about coding bootcamps and career-switching junior devs.

 Lawyers have more than 2,000 years on us.
-Architects, doctors, accountants and teachers even more so.
+Soldiers, architects, doctors, accountants and teachers even more so.
 It would be wise to consider that we barely know what we're doing.
 Maybe we should take a page out of other professionals' books.

 Can we learn from other professions how to:
 * explain what we do better?